IsabelleJelic/IsabelleJelic/README.md

 #### ❀ Hello, I'm Isabelle!

 ---
-. ݁₊ ⊹ . ݁ _focused on developing clean, scalable, and easily maintainable software._ ₊ ⊹ .
+. ݁₊ ⊹ . ݁ _Developer and systems analyst focused on developing clean, scalable, and maintainable software._ ₊ ⊹ .

 ---